 Board of Directors

-Tom currently serves as Board President and is a founding member of TCAT.
+Tom is a founding member of TCAT, and served as board president for many years.
 He works closely with TCAT staff on developing and carrying out TCAT programs.
 He has lived and worked in Thurston County for over 30 years and has over 40 years experience working with community development, education, health, environmental, and transportation organizations.
 He has provided training on sustainability in Thurston County and throughout the Puget Sound region, with numerous presentations to elected officials.
 Tom has also worked with Native American communities in the Pacific Northwest and with state transportation agencies nationwide.

-Geoff is the Director of Facility & Technology Services at Providence SW Washington Region where he has oversight for facility, security and medical equipment operations for two hospitals and 34 clinics.
+Geoff is the Senior Manager for Energy & Sustainability at Providence Health & Services where he has oversight for facility, security and medical equipment operations for two hospitals and 34 clinics.
 Geoff has dedicated his career to developing high performance healthcare facilities – having substantially improved energy efficiency at four major medical facilities in Western Washington.
 His current focus is on improving sustainability of Providence operations in Southwest Washington.
-Geoff is a professional engineer licensed in the State of Washington and has certifications in Energy Management and Health Care Facility Management.
+Geoff is a licensed professional Engineer (Civil) in the State of Washington and Certified Energy Manager.
 In 2015, Geoff committed to a “car – free” lifestyle as a means of living out his value of environmental stewardship and personal responsibility for health.

 Candance Penn (She/Her)